 Trying to describe emotional overload leads to different responses from different people.
 If you feel stressed and overwhelmed, help is available.
 While some say we’re never given more than we can handle, there is no need to suffer alone.

-What happens when you feel emotionally overloaded?
-Do you have a tendency to go invisible and not let anyone have contact with you?
-Do you feel like running away?
-Or do you hide your emotions from those that are closest to you, because you feel like each one of them is handling their life better than you are?
+Stress can lead to people pulling away from friends and family.
+Do you have a tendency to hide from others?
+Have you had the urge to simply run away?
+Or do you hide your emotions from those that are closest to you because you feel like each one of them is handling their life better than you are?

 We have all experienced stress and know it is responsible for all sorts of illnesses and bad health.
 But stress levels vary from person to person.
 Some people can juggle five or ten stressful tasks in one day.
 Other people can barely manage one task, they may have difficulty starting their day in the first place.
 While every situation is unique, many find stress remedies can be helpful, ranging from dietary changes to spending time outside.